World stocks hit record high as bond yields ease

 "We've seen support for those high-growth tech stocks, and other sectors exposed to economic growth, including financials."

-The decline in bond yields lifted U.S. tech stocks overnight, including Apple Inc, Microsoft Corp and Amazon.com Inc, the top three holdings of the global benchmark.
+The decline in bond yields lifted U.S. tech stocks overnight, including Apple Inc (AAPL.O), Microsoft Corp (MSFT.O) and Amazon.com Inc (AMZN.O), the top three holdings of the global benchmark.

-Earnings will be a focus on Wednesday, with JPMorgan Chase & Co. and Goldman Sachs Group Inc among the companies reporting.
+Earnings will be a focus on Wednesday, with JPMorgan Chase & Co.
+(JPM.N) and Goldman Sachs Group Inc (GS.N) among the companies reporting.

 In oil markets, Brent crude futures rose 47 cents to $64.14 a barrel.
 U.S. crude futures added 47 cents to$60.65.